Add Hardware-Backed Sign-In to Your Application

 - A unique, stable user identifier (

-subclaim) - The user’s email address
+subclaim) in the ID token - The user’s email address in the ID token

 This works with any framework or library that supports OpenID Connect or OAuth 2.0 authorization code flow.
+Beyond web applications, Vouch secures MCP tool servers with bearer token authentication and enables agent-to-agent (A2A) communication backed by hardware-verified identity.

 Prerequisites